-Smart Water Softeners, Designed for the Way You Live in Your Home, on Your Budget, from Missouri’s Water Treatment Experts
+Water Softeners Designed for the Way You Live in Your Home, on Your Budget, from Missouri’s Water Treatment Experts

-Hard water can cause problems throughout your home that can be hard to see, and even harder to fix.
-With water softeners from Culligan, you’ll notice the difference high-quality water makes, and see the difference on your utility bill.
+Hard water can cause problems throughout your home that can be hard to see – and even harder to fix.
+With water softeners from Culligan, you’ll notice the difference soft water makes, and see the difference on your utility bill.

-Untreated, hard water in your Linn Creek home can cause a multitude of problems, and only some of those problems are easy to see.
+Untreated hard water in your home can cause a multitude of problems, and only some of those problems are easy to see.
 Even worse, the problems that are hard to see are the ones that can do the most damage to your home.

-The reason that hard water today leads to problems in the future is because of the high levels of Total Dissolved Solids (TDS) that are found in the water.
+The reason that hard water today leads to future problems is because of the high levels of Total Dissolved Solids (TDS) that are found in water.
 These dissolved minerals can lead to problems in your home like leaving your water tasting or smelling “off” and can causing buildup in your pipes, fixtures, and major appliances.

 Over time, this buildup can cause your coffee machine, washing machine, and other major appliances to work harder to compensate for the inefficient water.